 Speaking of margaritas… one of the seasonal couples that comes down to live on their boat during the winter, hosts what’s known as Margarita Monday’s on their boat.
 Each Monday during “season” they give out margaritas to dock dwellers and staff that pass by.

-Since we are one of the few non-retried liveaboards at the marina, we missed the first three Margarita Monday’s in a row!
-Finally they decided to make a random day honorary margarita day for us, so we went aboard and got to meet Mike & Marleen and their pup Heidi.
+Since we are one of the few non-retired liveaboards at the marina, we missed the first three Margarita Monday’s in a row!
+Finally they decided to make a random day honorary margarita day just for us, so we went aboard and got to meet Mike & Marleen and their pup Heidi.
 That’s when I had one of the best margaritas I ever tasted!

 The actual best margarita I’ve had was from Tequila Grille, in Charlotte Hall, MD, which I visited shortly after.
 While we didn’t plan on going to Maryland for the holidays this year, the sudden loss of my Grandfather prompted us to travel home Thanksgiving week.